Gerry Faust

-Gerard Anthony Faust (born May 21, 1935) is a former American football player and coach.
-He served as the head football coach at the University of Notre Dame from 1981 to 1985 and at the University of Akron from 1986 to 1994, compiling a career college football record of 73–79–4.
-From 1962 to 1980, Faust was the head football coach at Moeller High School in Cincinnati, Ohio, where he tallied a mark of 178–23–2 and won four mythical High School Football National Championships.
-Before coaching, Faust enjoyed a successful stint as a quarterback at the University of Dayton, where he played under former Notre Dame coach Hugh Devore.
+Gerard Anthony Faust (May 21, 1935 – November 11, 2024) was an American high school and college football coach.
+He served as the head coach at the University of Notre Dame from 1981 to 1985 and at the University of Akron from 1986 to 1994, compiling a career collegiate record of 73–79–4.
+From 1962 to 1980, Faust was the head coach at Moeller High School in Cincinnati, Ohio, where he tallied a mark of 178–23–2 and won four High School Football National Championships.
+Before coaching, Faust enjoyed a successful stint playing as a quarterback at the University of Dayton under former Notre Dame coach Hugh Devore.
 Faust was offered a partial scholarship to Notre Dame, but enrolled at Dayton, where he graduated in 1958.
+On June 8, 2024, Faust was inducted into the National High School Football Hall of Fame.

 Coaching career

 Moeller High School

-Faust had a highly successful run at Moeller High School in Cincinnati, Ohio from 1962 to 1980, where he built the program from scratch.
+Faust had a highly successful run at Moeller High School in Cincinnati, Ohio, from 1962 to 1980, where he built the program from scratch.
 The Crusaders under Faust had a 178–23–2 record and included seven unbeaten seasons, four national prep titles, and five Ohio state titles in his last six seasons.
 One of Faust's linebackers at Moeller was John Boehner, who later became a United States Congressman and the 61st Speaker of the United States House of Representatives.

 Faust was inducted into the National Federation of State High School Associations Hall of Fame in 2004.